warguns/wp-reviews-hexagonal-architecture-example/Readme.txt

 * Improvements on the shortcut generator to select the rich snippet behavior.
 * Removal of the List by Post empty page (Integration with the List Reviews coming soon!)

+= 1.2.12 =

+* Added a little database migration tool.
+* Improved average using the Binomial proportion confidence interval.

 == Upgrade Notice ==

 No upgrades yet